LeninZapata/How-to-Disable-Gutenberg/README.md

 # Easy Disable Gutenberg
-This plugin is created for lovers of the classic wordpress editor with whom we worked for many years..
+This plugin is created for lovers of the classic wordpress editor with whom we worked for many years....